kevincrane/distsys-f13/hw1_process_migration/Readme.md

 To kill a process, use the full name obtained from the process list.

 Always launch master first, then the slaves so that they can connect to the master.
+The master will automatically load balance processes over the slaves.